-Editor’s note: This list has been updated as of Tuesday, February 23, 2021 with the ASUN confirming the addition of Central Arkansas, Eastern Kentucky, and Jacksonville State as well as the ASUN-WAC Partnership for the 2021 season.
+Editor’s note: This post has been updated as of Sunday, April 11, 2021.
 This list will continue to be updated through the 2020-21 academic year if more changes occur.

 It’s been a wild past few months in terms of the college football realignment landscape.
 Nearly all of it has focused on the FCS and lower levels of Division I. Below is a recap of the moves we know about including the old conference, new conference, and when the change will take effect.
 If you simply want a list, scroll down to the table below for a summary.
 More detailed information on each conference is provided below the table.

 We include teams who began the 2020-21 academic year in the list to show how extensive the changes have been across the different conferences.
 We will go through all the changes below as well as note which teams do not sponsor football.

 There will not be a lot of analysis nor any in-depth look at how the dominoes may fall.
 We save that thinking for more extensive articles and some examples of those can be found here.
 We simply wanted to provide a resource for the recent movement throughout the collegiate landscape in all divisions.

 |Team||Old Conference||New Conference||First season in|